siara-cc/csv_ml/README.md

 #Multi-level CSV (csv_ml)

+This is an Advanced Parser for CSV (Comma-separated-value), TSV (Tab-separated-value), TDV (Tab-delimited-value) or even files with custom delimiters such as the Pipe symbol (|).
+It supports streams and pull parsing for handling huge data files.
+It also supports comments and empty lines within the delimited files for annotation.

+In addition to parsing regular tabular formats with or without header, it can also parse structured delimited files and convert them to XML DOM or JSON objects.

-csv_ml attempts to provide a simple unambiguous format for representing structured data that includes schema definition.
+This article proposes the idea of using CSV format for defining structured relational data in additional to tabular data.
+The idea is nick named CSV_ML (Multi-level CSV).
+CSV_ML attempts to provide a simple unambiguous format for representing structured data that includes schema definition.

-csv_ml is expected to
+CSV_ML is expected to
 - save storage space (about 50% compared to JSON and 60-70% compared to XML)
 - increase data transfer speeds
 - be faster to parse compared to XML and JSON